 Now let us have a look at the nature and identification of these three classes of liabilities.

-Current liabilities are also known as short term liabilities due to its short period nature.
+Current liabilities are also known as short-term liabilities due to its short period nature.
 A current liability signifies the priority involved in clearance of the liability.
 Such liability is considered to be cleared within some short period, say within 3 months or 6 months.
 You will have to clear them within that short range of period.
 Some of them may even become due within days, say within 3 days, 7 days, or a month like that.
-Any type of borrowing or credit taken to meet your daily requirements of business fall under this category and they require to be cleared first.
-Salaries and taxes payable are such urgently payable short term liabilities.
-Besides, Bank overdraft, short term credits like credit cards, credit purchases are also examples for this category.
+Any type of borrowing or credit taken to meet your daily requirements of business fall under this category and they require being cleared first.
+Salaries and taxes payable are such urgently payable short-term liabilities.
+Besides, Bank overdraft, short-term credits like credit cards, credit purchases are also examples for this category.

 Contingent LiabilitiesThis category of liability is dependant on some contingency.
 That is, its clearance is related to the occurrence of an event or incident.
-If such and such event takes place, it becomes due to be paid immediately upon that happening.
+If a such and such event takes place, it becomes due to be paid immediately upon that happening.
 If the stated incident does not take place at all it will not be required to be cleared.
-So it is a contingent liability, meaning that it will be paid only on occurrence of certain incident which is not known or certain when it may take place.
-Some other unexpected incidents like breach of contract, damage due to accidents and court cases are also cases of contingent liability.
+So it is a contingent liability, meaning that it will be paid only on the occurrence of a certain incident which is not known or not certain when it may take place.
+Some other unexpected incidents like a breach of contract, damage due to accidents and/ or court cases are also cases of contingent liability.

-For accounting purpose, only current liabilities and long term liabilities are considered in the Balance sheets.
-Contingent liabilities are merely mentioned in the notes to the Balance Sheet.
+For accounting purpose, only current liabilities and long-term liabilities are considered in the Balance sheets.
+Contingent liabilities are merely mentioned in the notes as a supplementary to the Balance Sheet for the information of Board of Directors and Share-Holders.